-Iomab-B: Phase 3
+Iomab-B: Positive Pivotal Phase 3 SIERRA Trial

 In a Phase 2 clinical study in 58 patients with advanced AML or high-risk myelodysplastic syndrome (MDS) age 50 and older, Iomab-B produced complete remissions in 100% of patients and these patients experienced transplant engraftment at day 28.
 The overall survival rate of the 36 relapsed or refractory AML patients in the proof of concept study was 30% at one year and approximately 20% at two years.
 See Iomab-B study results here.